Our app helps you find native speakers of almost any language who want to learn your language in exchange.

 Then there are the ridiculously long words such as “Schwarzwälderkirschtortenlieferantenhut” which translates to “The hat of the person who delivers black forest cake.”
 It might not be in your everyday vocabulary, but if you’re feeling lazy on your trip to the black forest and have a sudden urge for cake, it might come in handy.

-There are a variety of ways you can choose to learn to speak German, and thanks to the Internet, a lot of them are even free.
+There are many of ways you can learn to speak German, and thankfully a lot of them are even free online.

 The classic way to learn a foreign language is in a classroom, and most people have tried this method at one point or another.
 All 4 aspects of language learning are typically well covered (reading, writing, speaking, and listening) in the classroom, however, this can be quite a time commitment which many people find difficult to stick with, or can’t find time for this in their busy schedules.